 Electrolysis

 Electrolysis is the only FDA- and Health Canada–approved method for permanent hair removal on all hair colours, including white, grey, and very light blonde.
-It uses a fine probe to treat each hair follicle individually with electrical current.
+It uses a fine probe inserted into each follicle to deliver a small electrical current that destroys the growth centre.

 Waxing, Threading, and Depilatory Creams

-These methods remove hair from the surface or root but don’t affect the follicle itself, so regrowth is inevitable.
+Waxing, threading, and depilatory creams remove hair from the surface or root but do not affect the follicle permanently, so regrowth is expected.

-Cons: Short-term results (1–4 weeks), risk of irritation or ingrown hairs
+Cons: Short-term results (usually 1–4 weeks), risk of irritation or ingrown hairs, and potential for temporary redness or sensitivity

-These may be used in between laser sessions or when laser is not advisable (e.g., during pregnancy or after sun exposure).
+These methods can be useful between laser sessions or during times when laser is not advised, such as pregnancy or after significant sun exposure.

 At-Home IPL Devices